 It is important to locate more galaxy counterparts of DLAs as this is the best way to gain insight into how DLAs in the real Universe concretely are related to the galaxies we see in emission.
-Furthermore, for the issue of dust bias we would like to know which sightlines are most likely to significantly redden and obscure background sources as in the case Q\,1218$+$0832 and other similar cases.
-There has been good progress in finding galaxy counterparts of DLAs the latest dozen years, especially when focusing on metal-rich DLAs. \citet{Krogager2020} represents the most recent compilation of detections.
-This compilation, which includes 21 systems, shows that DLA galaxies follow correlations between the impact parameter of the galaxy and the line-of-sight to the background quasar: more metal-rich galaxies tend to have {\it larger} impact parameters and DLAs with larger \ion{H}{i} column densities tend to have {\it smaller} impact parameters.
+Furthermore, for the issue of dust bias, we would like to know which sight lines are most likely to significantly redden and obscure background sources as in the case Q\,1218$+$0832 and other similar cases.
+In the last dozen years, good progress has been made in in finding galaxy counterparts of DLAs, especially when focussing on metal-rich DLAs. \citet{Krogager2020} represent the most recent compilation of detections.
+This compilation, which includes 21 systems, shows that DLA galaxies follow correlations between the impact parameter of the galaxy and the line of sight to the background quasar: more metal-rich galaxies tend to have larger impact parameters and DLAs with larger \ion{H}{i} column densities tend to have smaller impact parameters.